 3. Bilingual workers give you an extra edge.

 Is your company planning to expand into a global market?
 Is your key customer base located in another country?
 Does your audience represent a variety of nationalities?
 This is where language diversity becomes an incredible asset.

 For example, a company with employees fluent in Japanese and who understand Japanese culture experiences will have an easier time communicating with representatives from Japan.
 Or, if you’re recruiting employees in a heavily populated Hispanic region such as Southern California, your Spanish-speaking recruiter will probably have an easier time filling positions in those areas.

 It can be hard to hire multilingual employees, which is why Microsoft offers several translation tools that “can go a long way toward making your company more inclusive, more creative, and stronger.”
 Such tools include:

 - Group collaboration software with voice and text translation services

 4. Workplace diversity personifies equal opportunities.

 Job seekers are drawn to companies with diverse workforces because they know the company doesn’t practice employment discrimination.
-Put simply, potential employees want to know that of race, ethnicity or gender.
-Not only do these equal opportunity employers attract more talent, they’re also better positioned to retain existing talent because workforce diversity is directly correlated to high employee morale.
-And as we all know, a higher morale means more productivity.
+Put simply, potential employees want to know that of race, ethnicity, or gender.
+Not only do these equal opportunity employers attract more talent, but they’re also better positioned to retain existing talent because workforce diversity is directly correlated to high employee morale.
+And as we all know, higher morale means more productivity.